Natfeitosa/100DaysOfPython/README.md

 - Day003-To learn how conditionals work in python
 - Day004-To learn the random module and how lists work in python
 - Day005- To learn how loops work in python
+- Day007- To learn how to use custom modules and create hangman game